d-v-b/roi-drawing-example/README.md

-# Simple example of ROI drawing
+# Drawing ROI with a lasso on a numpy array rendered with matplotlib